Nonlinear Traffic Prediction as a Matrix Completion Problem with Ensemble Learning: Experimental Results

 where $\widehat{\boldsymbol{y}}_{\te}(t)$ and $\boldsymbol{y}_{\te}(t)$ are columns $t \in \{1,\hdots,T_{\te}\}$ of $\widehat{\YY}_{\te}$ and $\YY_{\te}$, respectively.
 The second metric is the Skorokhod $\mathrm{M}_1$ metric:

 where $\|\cdot\|_{\infty}$ is the uniform norm and $\Pi(\YY)$ is the set of parametric representations of the rows of $\YY$.
 The Skorokhod $\mathrm{M}_1$ metric is a particularly suitable metric for processes with jumps, more specifically, it allows for comparisons between processes with jumps and those free of jumps.
 We refer to \citep{whitt2002stochastic} for a more detailed description of the metric.
 In our context, it is chosen for its ability to compare high-resolution signals.

-Finally, all the tests are run on a 2.7 GHz intel Core i7 Processor with 16 GB of RAM.
+Finally, we set $\mu=0.01$ unless otherwise specified and run all tests on a 2.7 GHz Intel Core i7 Processor with 16 GB of RAM.